apoirrier/CTFs-writeups/README.md

 - https://www.asciitohex.com/  For quick conversion between ASCII, decimal, base64, binary, hexadecimal and URL
 - https://gchq.github.io/CyberChef/ Same as asciitohex but more complete, with magic wand.
 - https://upload.wikimedia.org/wikipedia/commons/d/dd/ASCII-Table.svg: An Ascci to decimal, hexadecimal, binary and octal table
+- Deal with images in Python using [PIL](https://pillow.readthedocs.io/en/stable/).
+See [example writeup](DarkCTF2020/Misc/QuickFix.md)

 # Writeups from other people